a7744hsc/a7744hsc.github.io/_posts/2018-03-15- How I learn spark from scratch.md

 3. Even though pysark gained more and more attention recently, there are more resources about spark on scala.

 It is always a trade-off when you make some decision, but I suggest scala if you are not just have a try.
 A good thing is that the API for python and scala is similiar, so you can easily move to another language.
+You can find more details about the comparison between Spark on Scala and Python [here](https://www.datacamp.com/community/tutorials/apache-spark-python#language)

 ## What I want to know?